Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 12/03/2023 – 12/10/2023 Updates

-This week I focus on working on the final report to get our porject ready to be completed by the semester.
+This week I focus on working on the final report to get our project ready to be completed by the semester.
 I also finished the website development.
 I am also working on the final touches for the final check of the project.

 Restruder 1/21/2024 – 1/27/2024 Updates

 These past couple of weeks I have been focusing on getting caught back up to speed with Restruder, and getting a reviewing last semester goal and updated them for a better well defined scope of the project.
-After a long discussion we have decided to implement Restruder on a Taz 6 3d printer with a fully swapable extruder system.
-We wanted to make a fully swapable extruder system because when we were going to test our system to the 3d printer we did not want to go through and breaking one of the printers that everyone useses while attaching and detaching our system to it.
+After a long discussion we have decided to implement Restruder on a Taz 6 3d printer with a fully swappable extruder system.
+We wanted to make a fully swappable extruder system because when we were going to test our system to the 3d printer we did not want to go through and break one of the printers that everyone uses while attaching and detaching our system to it.
 The Restruder actual pieces will still however can be transferable from different printers.
 Our goal for this semester is to get a testable restruder system going for others to gather data on.

 Current Circuit Schematics

-Goals for the upcoming week
+Goals for the Upcoming Week

 Concerns